alyssathi/diveLogger/README.md

 ### Tech Stack

-- React: of course, it's the best
+- React: of course, it's the best.
 - Typescript: only my second time using it.
 - Firestore: also only my second time using it.
-- Component/UI Library: still working on it...
-MUI seems a bit heavy and hard to customize.
-Thinking about Chakra, Base or Blueprint.
+- Chakra UI: lighter weight than MUI and easier to customize it seems.

 ### Planned Features